Visit the Largest John Wayne Collection in Europe

 This canvas chair back was made for the 1978 television special "All Star Tribute to Jimmy Stewart" in which John Wayne appeared.
 Sold in the 1999 Hollywood A Collector's Ransom auction.n.

-Canvas Chair back, made for the single occasion of the 1978 television special Wayne appeared in with James Stewart, The All Star Tribute to Jimmy Stewart.
+Canvas Chair back, made for the single occasion of the 1978 television special John Wayne appeared in with James Stewart, The All Star Tribute to Jimmy Stewart.
 From the 1999 auction of Hollywood A Collector's Ransom.

 John Wayne was a regular at Mike Lyman's Grill.
 Lyman was a fromer vaudeville entertainer who opened his first restaurant in downtown L.A. in 1935 and a second one at the corner of Hollywood and Vine soon after.
 His restaurants were loyally populated by the A-Listers from the worlds of show biz and sports.
 One eye catching decoration were the handprints of famous guests.
 John Wayne let Lyman take an imprint of his left hand (wearing his ring) and also signing it.
 It hung over the bar for several years until Lyman's finally closed down.
 Purchased in 1995.

 In these pants, John T. Chance walked the streets of Rio Bravo.
-Since Wayne in essence wore the same togs throughout the 1960's and 70's, these tan pants were dated to Rio Bravo based on the Western Costume number, made for him in a set of at least three.
+Since John Wayne in essence wore the same togs throughout the 1960's and 70's, these tan pants were dated to Rio Bravo based on the Western Costume number, made for him in a set of at least three.
 From the 1999 auction of Hollywood A Collector's Ransom.

-Wayne wore this vest throughout his Batjac production, Legend of the Lost and also in this beer advertisement (shot on a Cinecitta soundstage in Rome)Made of heavy-weight tan cotton, the piece is heavily stained and worn since Wayne, as was his custom, continued to use it in private.
+John Wayne wore this vest throughout his Batjac production, Legend of the Lost and also in this beer advertisement (shot on a Cinecitta soundstage in Rome)Made of heavy-weight tan cotton, the piece is heavily stained and worn since Wayne, as was his custom, continued to use it in private.
 There are pictures of him wearing it when fishing.
 Hence, the fish bloot on the vest.
 From the 2011 auction of the Wayne estate.

-Wayne bought this fur coat for his lady friend Pat Stacy, for the occastion of a 1978 Frank Sinatra concert.
+John Wayne bought this fur coat for his lady friend Pat Stacy, for the occastion of a 1978 Frank Sinatra concert.
 Stacy described in her book, "Duke: A Love Story", how Wayne went shopping with her and picked it up himself.
 She kept Frank's invitation card as well.
 The book pictured here is also from Pat Stacy's Estate.

 Contract between John Wayne and John Ford's Argosy Pictures Corpration: the 16 page typescript agreement stipulates 33 separate conditions, including his payment of $100'000 for his participation in Fort Apache .
 Wayne signed on the 26th May, 1947 - his fortieth birthday.
 From the Christie's auction in 1995.